KalimeroMK/filterable/README.md

 ### 2. Using the `Filterable` Trait

-The `Filterable` trait allows you to dynamically filter a model based on specific criteria, including `LIKE` queries, boolean fields, and `whereIn` filters.
+The `Filterable` trait allows you to dynamically filter a model based on specific criteria, including `LIKE` queries, boolean fields, and `whereIn` filters, as well as range filters like `_min` and `_max`.

 #### Setup:
 Add the `Filterable` trait to your model: